 Allison Peabody Room (1,536 Square Feet)

 Located on the upper level in the orignal lobby of the Abe Martin Lodge.
 The Allison Peabody Room features hard wood floors, blanked on each end by fireplaces, stonework and an open beamed ceiling, the epitome of rustic elecgance.
-Versatile and charming, the Allison Peabody room is the most sought after meeting space.
+Versatile and charming, the Allison Peabody room is the most desired meeting space.

 Ms. Priness Room (1,012 Square Feet)